 Adderall is a highly addictive amphetamine that is only obtainable through a prescription.
 Many think that prescription medications are less likely to be misused or abused, but that is not the case; especially with Adderall.
-This blog aims to educate you on what Adderall is, signs of addiction, the scope of prescription misuse in the United States, and how to get help if you or a loved one is struggling with this addiction.
+This blog aims to educate you on how to get Adderall addiction treatment, the signs of Adderall addiction, the scope of prescription misuse in the United States, and how to get further help if you or a loved one is struggling with this addiction.

 History of Adderall